srajma/drafts/Articles/features/foreign/silkrd.md

 ·       _Vrātya_ – a particular culture of warrior ascetics associated with Magadha and the Licchavi regions, with Shaivism, and with early Śramana schools like the Ājīvikas

-·       _Vṛṣṇi –_ a particularly powerful culture of mercenaries originating in Mathura – they opposed the Magadhi imperial expansion for 150 years (before eventually falling to the Nandas), and spread the Krishna-sect far and wide in North-West India.
+·       _Vr̥ṣṇi –_ a particularly powerful culture of mercenaries originating in Mathura – they opposed the Magadhi imperial expansion for 150 years (before eventually falling to the Nandas), and spread the Krishna-sect far and wide in North-West India.

 There are elaborate descriptions given of the Vrātyas in Vedic literature – [TheEmissary on Twitter](https://twitter.com/TheEmissaryCo/status/1607604933179723777?lang=en-GB) wrote some comments on them, and posted this MidJourney visualization.